conariumsoft/lovecraft/README.md

 - Weapons System

-- Plugin Idea : Code Style Enforcer

 - Make base station work.
+- Player model correctly follows

 - Rumble when slapping things with hand
     - Also add sound system that matches the slapped material